developerdwivedi/React-blog-App/README.md

 ![login](./public/login.png)

-You can access posts without logging in, but to create your own posts, you need to login or create an account.
+You can access posts without logging in, but you need to log in or create an account to create your own posts.
 If you would like to try out the feature, you can use the following user credentials:

 testUser@mail.com
 123456